 In 1890, the city was officially chartered and established as the county seat.
 Today, nearly 40,000 people call Florence home.
 Industry and business have a strong presence in the area, which is home to sites for QVC, Otis Elevator, Patheon (a pharmaceutical developer) and Honda Manufacturing of South Carolina; two major medical centers, McLeod Health and MUSC Health Florence Medical Center; and educational institutions Francis Marion University and Florence-Darlington Technical College.

 A recent revitalization of its downtown has made Florence a center of activity for visitors and people living in the Pee Dee region.
 Great dining, cultural events, live music, shopping and the arts now define the Florence scene.
-And each November, the whole town "goes nuts" at the kickoff of the South Carolina Pecan Festival, a downtown event that draws approximately 50,000 attendees.
+And each November, the whole town "goes nuts" at the kickoff of the SC Pecan Music and Food Festival, a downtown event that draws approximately 50,000 attendees.

 On any given day, visitors to Florence might experience a symphony performance, a play, a rock concert, an art show, an outdoor market, a historical re-enactment and so much more.
 It’s easy to see Florence is a town that honors its past, basks in its present and keeps a steady focus on a vibrant, exciting future.